 Using technology has become status quo in communicating with members, and the general public.
 There isn’t one best method to get information out internally and externally so you should consider what your club is capable of managing and what method is best for you and your members.

 Social media is a growing phenomenon, which includes various online technology tools that enable people to communicate easily via the internet to share information and resources.
 Social media can include text, audio, video, images, podcasts, and other multimedia communications.
 Facebook and Twitter have become popular methods for club promotion however they do need to be used and managed appropriately.

 Establishing a Facebook Page

-Here’s some ideas from other clubs using Facebook successfully:
+Here’s some ideas for using Facebook successfully:

 - Make it clear to everyone what the purpose of the page is e.g. fixtures, club notices and that it must not be used for any other purposes

 - Request an email address on your registration form and invite people onto your page